Bill & Barbara Whitman Club in Indiantown

 The Bill & Barbara Whitman Branch in Indiantown was a six-year dream that became a reality in 2014.

 The Club features a full-size gymnasium, performing arts space, learning and technology labs, a kitchen, and plenty of space to build and develop the potential of Indiantown’s most extraordinary asset — its children.
-We do this through out programs in Education & Career Development; Character Leadership Development; Health and Life Skills; the Arts; Sports; and Fitness and Recreation.
+We do this through our programs in Education & Career Development; Character Leadership Development; Health & Life Skills; the Arts; Sports; and Fitness & Recreation.

 The Club is part of a public-private partnership between Habitat for Humanity of Martin County, the Boys & Girls Clubs of Martin County, the Martin County Board of County Commissioners, and the Martin County Community Redevelopment Agency (CRA).
 Known as Carter Park, the partnership created the first collaborative, environmentally sustainable, and affordable housing development in Martin County.